Search

 How working after retirement affects Social Security benefits

-Social Security is structured to provide larger payments the later you choose to retire, and taking benefits early can potentially result in them being withheld later if you choose to reenter the workforce.
+Social Security is structured to provide larger payments the later you choose to retire, and taking benefits early can potentially result in them being withheld until later if you choose to reenter the workforce.
 However, there are plenty of times where the modest offset of one's Social Security benefits may be well worth the combination of income and personal fulfillment that returning to work provides.
 Also, when benefits are withheld due to income earned, it can increase your benefit later on when you retire again.

 If you're younger than full retirement age